Image 1 of 1

 THE DONKEY FIELD - Sarah Dobai

-The work of British artist Sarah Dobai (1965-) blends photography, film, publishing and performance.
-Her recent productions reconstitute and reuse historical works of cinema or literature, working on the relationship between image and text, as a means of addressing current concerns within a precise temporal framework.
-The Donkey Field weaves together the story of an anti-Semitic assault in Budapest in 1944 on land commonly known as the "donkey field" and the story of the persecution of Mary and the donkey Balthazar in Robert Bresson's film Au Hasard Balthazar (1966).
+The work of British artist Sarah Dobai (b.
+1965) blends photography, film, publishing, and performance.
+Her recent works reimagine and reinterpret historical works from cinema and literature, exploring the relationship between image and text as a means of addressing contemporary concerns within a specific historical context.
+The Donkey Field weaves a connection between the account of an anti-Semitic attack in Budapest in 1944 on a piece of land commonly known as the “donkey field” and the story of the persecution of Mary and the donkey Balthazar in Robert Bresson’s film Au Hasard Balthazar (1966).

 Published by The Everyday Press

-The work of British artist Sarah Dobai (1965-) blends photography, film, publishing and performance.
-Her recent productions reconstitute and reuse historical works of cinema or literature, working on the relationship between image and text, as a means of addressing current concerns within a precise temporal framework.
-The Donkey Field weaves together the story of an anti-Semitic assault in Budapest in 1944 on land commonly known as the "donkey field" and the story of the persecution of Mary and the donkey Balthazar in Robert Bresson's film Au Hasard Balthazar (1966).
+The work of British artist Sarah Dobai (b.
+1965) blends photography, film, publishing, and performance.
+Her recent works reimagine and reinterpret historical works from cinema and literature, exploring the relationship between image and text as a means of addressing contemporary concerns within a specific historical context.
+The Donkey Field weaves a connection between the account of an anti-Semitic attack in Budapest in 1944 on a piece of land commonly known as the “donkey field” and the story of the persecution of Mary and the donkey Balthazar in Robert Bresson’s film Au Hasard Balthazar (1966).

 Published by The Everyday Press